Geometric correspondence of noisy quantum dynamics and universal robust quantum gates: Constructing robust control Hamiltonian

 (2) Analytic pulse constraints.
 We apply discrete Fourier series as the generic ansatz of the RCPs, so that we can control the smoothness of the pulses by truncating the Fourier basis while limiting the number of parameters.
 For pulse amplitude, the Fourier series is multiplied with a sine function to ensure zero boundary values, i.e., zero starting and ending of the pulse waveform.
 The ansatz of the pulse amplitude and phase takes the form

-where $n$ is the number of Fourier components, which will be set to be $[1,4]$ for different gates shown in this paper. $\{ a_j,\phi_j, b_j,\psi_j \} $'s are parameters to be optimized.
+where $n$ is the number of Fourier components, which will be set to be $[1,4]$ for different gates shown in this paper. $\{ a_j,\phi_j, b_j,\psi_j\} $'s are parameters to be optimized.
 For each input pulse, the corresponding Fourier series is obtained by a Fourier expansion and truncation, and then the expansion function for the amplitude is multiplied with the sine function to obtain a modified pulse.

-The reason to choose the Fourier series: 1. few parameters and convenient for experiments; 2. easy to control the smoothness and bandwidth of the pulses; 3. easy to perform pre-distortion according to the transfer function.
+We choose the Fourier series ansatz because it contains few parameters, is convenient for experiments and it allows easy control over pulse smoothness, bandwidth and pre-distortion based on the transfer function.

 (3) Use the modified pulses to compute the dynamics to obtain the evolution operator $U(t)$, as well as the error curve $\mathbf{r}(t)$.

 (4) Compute the cost function, which takes the form